 Q: How does the controller obtain the feedback it needs to determine what to do in this closed-loop situation?

 A: There are two possibilities.
 A special winding on the transformer can be used; this is the traditional way of doing it (Figure 4).
 An alternative is to use an optocoupler (Figure 5), which provides feedback and maintains input-output isolation just like the transformer does.

 Q: Which technique is preferable?

 A: As always, it depends.
-On one side, the transformer is usually a custom or less-common unit, although there are many off-the-shelf ones designed specifically for flyback designs; still, these are not as common as regular two-winding units.
-On the other hand, the optocoupler requires additional support components (higher cost, more-complicated BOM, more PCB space), and there are some who feel the long-term reliability of optocoupler is not high as desired (due LED aging) although there have been improvements in this area.
+On one side, the transformer is usually a custom or less common unit, although there are many off-the-shelf ones designed specifically for flyback designs; still, these are not as common as regular two-winding units.
+On the other hand, the optocoupler requires additional support components (higher cost, more-complicated BOM, more PCB space), and there are some who feel the long-term reliability of optocoupler is not as high as desired (due to LED aging) although there have been improvements in this area.

 EE World Online References

 Optocouplers, Part 1: Principles and usefulness

 Optocouplers, Part 2: Parameters and applications

 Power-Supply noise, Part 2